marioutiel/CS52-FP/README.md

 ## Problem Statement

-The Thompson Problem is an optimization problem where we aim to find the minimum enclosing circle of a set of points in a plane.
+The Thompson Problem is an optimization problem where we aim to find the minimum potential energy given the dimension of the (hyper-)sphere and the number of particles in the system.
 The problem is stated as follows:

-Given a set of n points in a plane, find the smallest circle that encloses all the points.
+Given a set of n particles, find the optimal distribution of the particles on a k-Dimensional hyper-sphere such that the energy is minimized.

 ## Implementation